Scroll down to read or download our guides for adults, children, and carers of children.

 When someone you love dies in a road crash it is a shattering experience, whether you are a grown up or a child.
 As a parent or carer, it can be particularly difficult to know what to say to bereaved children or how to behave around them.

 Someone has died in a road crash is a picture book for children to read with adults after a road death.
 It uses simple language and colourful pictures to communicate important messages and encourage discussion and honesty between children and their carers.
 It is a simple way for families in distress to share emotions and support each other at a bleak time.

 Helping children bereaved by road death is a guide for adults who are caring for children bereaved by a road crash.

 To order, call Brake's National Road Victim Service on 0808 8000 401, email firstname.lastname@example.org or ask your police contact.

 You can download both books for free below (but we recommend you call us for copies, too).
 Please click on the links below.

 Information and advice following serious injury in a road crash

 crash is sudden, violent, and often has far-reaching effects on the

 injured person's life and the lives of their loved ones.

-New guidance for anyone who has been seriously injured in a road crash and anyone helping someone who has been injured in a crash.
-This includes information on financial, practical and emotional help as well as information on criminal processes if the injury was caused by someone else driving.
+Brake's guidance is for anyone who has been seriously injured in a road crash and anyone helping someone who has been injured in a crash.
+This includes information on financial, practical and emotional help as well as information on criminal procedures if the injury was caused by someone else driving.